-The 3 Pillars – Feeding The Homeless Trust has been established following a recent article in ‘Freemasonry Today’ where two brethren from West Lancashire set-up a charity to feed the homeless.
+The 3 Pillars – Feeding The Homeless Trust (Registered Charity No. 1173518) has been established following a recent article in ‘Freemasonry Today’ where two brethren from West Lancashire set-up a charity to feed the homeless.

 WBro Mick Pescod contacted the two brethren concerned and joined them in Peterborough with a view to support this initiative.
 WBro Ged Dempsey joined WBro Mick at the feeding station shortly afterwards and that’s how it all began.